-Our 5 Day Family Greek Mythology Tour has been designed specifically for families who want to see the highlights of mainland Greece with a difference.
+Our 5-Day Family Greek Mythology Tour has been designed specifically for families who want to see the highlights of mainland Greece with a difference.
 By weaving in stories from Greek Mythology and even the Percy Jackson books, we’ve created the most unique private family tour around Greece.
 Visit the Acropolis, Ancient Olympia, Mycenae, Delphi and more as you hit the Percy Jackson trail on your quest to discover Ancient Greece.
-With plenty of interactivity in the form of games, riddles and quizzes to keep the kids engaged, this is a family trip to Greece everyone will love.
+With plenty of interactivity to keep the kids engaged, this is a family trip to Greece everyone will love.

 What to expect:

-This private family tour is based on an itinerary which showcases the best of Ancient Greece and Greek mythology.
-Your transfers, accommodation and guides will be arranged by us using our hand-picked family service providers.
-The major archaeological sites of the Acropolis, Parthenon, Temple of Poseidon, Delphi, Epidaurus, Corinth, Mycenae and ancient Olympia will be included on the itinerary, as will a few surprise stops and hidden gems!
+This private family tour is based on an itinerary that showcases the best of Ancient Greece and Greek mythology.
+Your transfers, accommodation, and guides will be arranged by us using our hand-picked family service providers.
+The major archaeological sites of the Acropolis, Parthenon, Temple of Poseidon, Delphi, Epidaurus, Corinth, Mycenae, and ancient Olympia will be included on the itinerary, as well as a few surprise stops and hidden gems!

-We’ve designed the 5 day mythology tour package in a way that ensures everyone will enjoy their vacation.
+We’ve designed the 5-day mythology tour package in a way that ensures everyone will enjoy their vacation.
 Adults will love being able to visit numerous UNESCO World Heritage sites, and kids will love the way we have linked elements from the Percy Jackson books together.
-There’s also lots of little quizzes, interactive games, and riddles throughout the tour, culminating in a family running race at Ancient Olympia!
-At the end of this vacation, you will have seen the major attractions of mainland Greece, have a deeper knowledge of Greek mythology, and will have created joint memories that will last a lifetime.
+At the end of this trip, you will have seen the major attractions of mainland Greece, have a deeper knowledge of Greek mythology and will have created joint memories that will last a lifetime.

 Why book this package: